odiseoteam/SyliusBannerPlugin/README.md

 ## Description

-This plugin add banners to the Sylius content.
+This is a Sylius Plugin that add banners to your store.
 The banners are fully customizable by the admin.

+Some of that features are:

+* Templates: Show all images or by taxon.

+* Sliders: Provides sliders for the images ([Swiper](https://github.com/nolimits4web/swiper), [Glide](https://github.com/glidejs/glide)) or choose your own library.

-Now supporting Sylius 1.4 with Symfony 4 + Flex structure.
+Now supporting Sylius 1.6 with Symfony 4 + Flex structure.

 <img src="https://github.com/odiseoteam/SyliusBannerPlugin/blob/master/screenshot_1.png" alt="Banners admin">